-Please read your tenancy agreement thoroughly before signing and returning it to us as soon as possible.
+Please read your tenancy agreement thoroughly before signing and returning it to us.
 It is essential that you understand the tenancy agreement before signing.
 Please contact the team in the first instance if you have any questions.
 However, if you remain unsure of any of the terms and conditions contained in the tenancy agreement, we recommend that you seek independent legal advice.

 Once we are in receipt of the signed tenancy agreement, it will be signed on behalf of the landlord and dated.
-At this point the tenancy agreement is deemed to be “executed” and both parties are legally obliged to proceed.
+At this point the tenancy agreement is deemed to be “executed” and both parties are legally bound to the terms of the agreement.

 You will be advised in writing of the amount you need to pay before you move in to include first rent payment and deposit.
 Rental amounts and due dates will vary per property – please review your tenancy agreement for the specific details.

-You first payment must be paid in cleared funds two days prior to the tenancy start.
+Your first payment must be paid in cleared funds three days prior to the tenancy start.
 Payment must be made by bank transfer, we cannot accept cash, card or personal cheques.

 If your property is managed by scottfraser, the Inventory Clerk will contact you to arrange a Check-in appointment.

 You will also be supplied with a full inventory and schedule of condition, prepared by an independent inventory clerk.
 This will show meter readings for the property.
 Please check the inventory carefully, as it will be an important part of the check-out and deposit return at the end of your tenancy.
 You can make comments as appropriate.
 You must then sign and return it to us within 72 hours of your arrival at the property.
 If you do not do so, the inventory is deemed to be accurate.